baoy-nlp/FAParser/README.md

 │   └ ...
 ```

-Criterion and Modules could be initialized with the fairseq's sub-modules.
+criterion,modules,optim and data could be initialized with the fairseq's sub-modules. we just need build some
+task-specific sub-packages.